AlephG/comp598-2021/README.md

 # Data Science Projects

 This repository contains datascience projects completed in the context of COMP598 taught at McGill University in the Fall 2021 semester by Prof. Derek Ruths.
-Each `hw*` folder contains a completed assignment.
-Project files are in `hw*/submission_template`.
-Following is a short description of each assignment.
+Each directory contains a different project.
+All projects were exclusively completed in the command line environment.
+Following is a short description of each project.

 ## HW1: Mini Data Science Project